jacob-leider/data-parallel-smm-2d-convolution/README.rst

 **Custom Implementations:**
    1. Download the source code
-   2. Create an implementation using |custom|_
+   2. Create an implementation with the operations defined in |custom|_
    3. If needed, configure the build process with |custom_cmake|_
    4. ``pip install <path to source code>``

-The framework currently features two methods for algorithmic swapping. *swap_backend* which swaps every module type of a *DNN* returning an object completely managed by the framework and *swap_conv2d* which swaps convolution operations out of the existing *DNN*.
+The framework currently features two methods for algorithmic swapping. *swap_backend* which swaps every module type of a *DNN* returning an object completely managed by |name| and *swap_conv2d* which swaps convolution operations out of the existing *DNN*.

 *swap_conv2d*